Gkrumbach07/github-jira-stats/README.md

 - Each bulk query (~20 PRs) uses ~100 points vs 2000+ for individual REST calls
 - Progress bars provide real-time feedback and time estimates
 - Consider caching results for repeated analysis of the same sprints

+**📊 CSV Export Performance:**
+- Time-bucketed CSV export processes all PRs in memory
+- Large datasets (1000+ PRs) may take additional 10-30 seconds for CSV generation
+- CSV files are optimized with pandas for fast loading in analysis tools
+- Separate files per user prevent memory issues with large teams

 ## License